-Depending on the nature and the extent of the cybersecurity incident and the sensitivity of the sector, cyber incident response strategies may differ from one business to another.
+Depending on the nature and the extent of the cybersecurity incident and the sensitivity of the sector, cyberincident response strategies may differ from one business to another.
 Some common measures that are recommended include:

-- · deploying a detailed information security policy to be approved by the board; - · conducting regular transaction monitoring; - conducting information security risk assessments; - setting up risk mitigation and transition plans; - updating relevant stakeholders within the organisation on their role in advance; and allocating appropriate personnel to engage with regulatory authorities and to deal with clients, service providers, etc. For instance, the CERT-In Directions provide that service providers, intermediaries, data centres, body corporates, and government organisations must appoint a Point of Contact to engage with CERT-In for certain compliance related obligations of the entities.
+- deploying a detailed information security policy to be approved by the board; - conducting regular transaction monitoring; - · conducting information security risk assessments; - · setting up risk mitigation and transition plans; - · updating relevant stakeholders within the organisation on their role in advance; and - allocating appropriate personnel to engage with regulatory authorities and to deal with clients, service providers, etc. For instance, the CERT-In Directions provide that service providers, intermediaries, data centres, bodies corporate and government organisations must appoint a point of contact to engage with CERT-In for certain compliance-related obligations.